 Where to Stay in Berlin, Germany: The Best Hotels & Areas

-Overwhelmed with searching for your Berlin accommodations?
-Find the perfect hotel with this complete guide to the city’s best areas, neighbourhoods, districts, & the best places to stay in Berlin.
+Overwhelmed with your Berlin lodgings search?
+Find the perfect hotel with this complete guide to the best places to stay in Berlin!

 Oberbaumbrucke

 The price of accommodations in Berlin is neither bargain basement nor unreasonable.
-On the whole, you’ll find the prices in Berlin in line with the region.
+On the whole, you’ll find the prices in Berlin in line with the rest of the Central Europe region.
 They’re often even cheaper than in other popular European destinations.

 The best areas to stay in Berlin include:

-• Mitte is the best place to stay for first-time visitors.
+• Mitte is the top choice for first-time visitors.
 This area is home to many of the top attractions in the city.

-• Kreuzberg is the best area in Berlin for a glimpse at the city’s alternative culture.
-Best of all, you can do it without venturing too far outside of the tourist centre.
+• Kreuzberg is the coolest area in Berlin to catch a glimpse at the city’s alternative culture.
+Best of all, you can do it without venturing too far outside of the tourist center.

-• Charlottenburg is located to the west of central Berlin.
-The area is a top choice city district for shopping and attending cultural events.
+• Charlottenburg is located to the west of central Berlin and is the perfect choice for shopping and attending cultural events.

 • Prenzlauer Berg is a popular area in the former East Berlin.
-It’s one of the best neighbourhoods to stay in Berlin for families & foodies.
+With plenty of family-friendly amenities and excellent restaurants, it’s one of the most popular neighborhoods to stay in Berlin for families and foodies.

 Mitte